Imper1um/foundry-ceus/README.md

 ## Planned Systems:
 These systems are planned on upgrading to Ceus-compatible.
 I have ordered these in priority:

-1. Pathfinder - 1st Edition (pf1e)
-2. Pathfinder - 2nd Edition (pf2e)
+1. Pathfinder - 2nd Edition (pf2e)
-3. Dungeons and Dragons - 5th Edition (dnd5e)
+2. Dungeons and Dragons - 5th Edition (dnd5e)
-4. Dungeons and Dragons - 3.5 Edition (D35E)
+3. Dungeons and Dragons - 3.5 Edition (D35E)

 ## Unplanned Systems
 These systems were compatible with the old LMRTFY, but I do not have any immediate plans on upgrading their functionality.
 Check out [CONTRIBUTING.md](/CONTRIBUTING.md) if you want to help!